 This course is designed to allow students to learn the electronics, hardware and software required to run automation.
 Using Arduino boards, mBot and VEX robotics, students have the opportunity to explore and experiment with structural design, movement design, and the various roles of motors, servos, sensors and LED lights.
-Some basic programming is used but prior programming experience is not required.
-In this course, students will also learn to solder wire and through-hole components.
+Some basic programming is used but prior programming ex-